campagnola/coorx/README.md

 Credit
 ======

-Transformy is adapted from code originally written for VisPy (vispy.org), inspired by the nice transform classes in ITK, and maintained by the Allen Institute for Brain Science.
+Coorx is adapted from code originally written for VisPy (vispy.org), inspired by the nice transform classes in ITK, and maintained by the Allen Institute for Brain Science.